Sbuazjr/alx-low_level_programming/0x02-functions_nested_loops/README.md

-File 8. fucntion that prints every minute of the day
+File 9. function that prints the 9 times table, starting with 0